 Day 8: Barafu campsite (4,600 m.)
 A short but steep climb out of Karanga up to the Barafu Campsite.
 The remainder of the day is spent resting and preparing for our midnight summit attempt (3-4 hours walking throughout the day).

 Day 9: Summit day: Mweka forest camp (3100 m) We will start our ascent by headlamp at about 12 a.m. so that we can be up on the Crater rim by sunrise.
 The climb over volcanic scree has some well-graded zig zags and a slow but steady pace will take us to Stella Point (5,735 m) in about five or six hours.
 We will rest there for a short time to enjoy the sunrise over Mawenzi.
 From here we’ll continue along the crater rim to Uhuru Peak (5,896 m), passing close to the spectacular glaciers and ice cliffs that still occupy most of the summit area.
 The descent to Barafu is surprisingly fast, and after some refreshment, we continue to descend to reach our final Mweka forest camp (12 hours walking throughout the day)

-Day 11: Mweka forest camp to Mweka Gate (1,650 m); A sustained descent through lovely forest with lush undergrowth takes us to Mweka National Park gate.
+Day 10: Mweka forest camp to Mweka Gate (1,650 m); A sustained descent through lovely forest with lush undergrowth takes us to Mweka National Park gate.
 From here will be transferred to our hotel in Arusha where we’ll spend the afternoon resting poolside!
 (3-4 hours walking throughout the day) Group celebratory dinner in Arusha.

-Day 13: Depart Nairobi for home, proud at having successfully topped out on one the world’s seven summits!
+Day 11: Depart Kilimanjaro (JRO) for home, proud at having successfully topped out on one the world’s seven summits!
 Time to start planning your next adventure....